Digital Accessibility Standard SM-19-001 (SM-19-001)

 Offering alternatives for content, such as images, video, and audio

-Choosing font sizes and colors that are suitable for users with low vision or color-blindness
+Choosing font sizes, text spacing, colors, and ease of zooming in on mobile making the experience more suitable for users with low vision or color-blindness

-Ensuring all content can be tabbed through with a keyboard, using sequential section headings and semantic markup, etc.
+Ensuring all content can be tabbed through with a keyboard, using sequential section headings and semantic markup

 Accessibility Statement and Site Contact